raacker/raacker.github.io_backup/_posts/python/2017-07-14-python-virtual-environment.markdown

 $ mkdir [your directory]

 $ virtualenv [your directory]

+you can select version

+$ virtualenv -p python3 [your directory]
+$ virtualenv -p python2 [your directory]
 {% endhighlight %}

 After a few instructions and creations, setup will be finished.